DeMoriarty/DeMoriarty.github.io/_posts/2023-7-12-similarity_based_3.md

 $$

 Here, $$(\vec{v}_a)_i$$ denotes the i'th element of the vector $$\vec{v}_a$$, and similarly $$V_i$$ refers to the i'th word in the vocabulary.

-In their experiments, the original model achieved 20% improvement in perplexity over Katz backoff model.
-However, in the following experiments, we will see that if we discard the backoff model, and only use the interpolation model $P_r$ as the final estimation, the performance of the model will be even better.